quasarframework/icongenie/README.md

 ```

 ## Performance
 Solving compression problems takes time, and the more complex the approach the more linear time is needed.
 Some compression algorithms are fast, some are great.
 None are both.
-This package tries to write from the buffer only when a file is created and avoids creating intermediary files.
+This package tries to write from the buffer only when a file is created and (mostly) avoids creating intermediary files.
+We will look to increasing the performance through multithreading and reducing memory consumption when we begin the refactoring stage.

+## Testing
+`git clone`, `yarn install`, `yarn test`

+## Contributing
+You are totally welcome to join this project.
+Please file issues and make PRs!
+Let us know how it goes and join us at our [discord server](https://discord.gg/5TDhbDg) to talk shop.
+There are a number of tasks that will be marked as "help wanted" on the Issue board, so please make sure to have a look there.

 ### Resources for more information about App Icons